Nmloury/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 371.1887
 ```
-It seems like filling in these values has caused the mean to increase by 1411.959171, but that the median has remained the same.
-Generally, by looking at the two histograms, I can see that a large number of days that previously had very few steps have now been shifted towards the center of the distribution.
+It seems like filling in these values has caused the mean to increase by 1411.959171 and the median by 371.1886792.
+Generally, by looking at the two histograms, we can see that a large number of days that previously had very few steps have now been shifted towards the center of the distribution, which is what we should expect.

 ### Are there differences in activity patterns between weekdays and weekends?

-In order to investigate the differences between weekdays and the weekend, I'll create a factor variable, *typeofday*, that indicates whether a given date is a weekeday or on the weekend
+In order to investigate the differences between weekdays and the weekend, We'll create a factor variable, *typeofday*, that indicates whether a given date is a weekeday or on the weekend

 ```r